Imported Food Control

 All requests for the endorsement of organic COI's should be submitted to the Authority using PHILIS DES.
 Please contact us if you require further information.

-Currently there is a national fee of £45 per COI for this service.
+Currently there is a fee of £50 per COI for this service.

 Further information on the requirements for the import of organic food and feed is available here: https://www.gov.uk/guidance/importing-organic-food-to-the-uk